istio/istio/DEV-GUIDE.md

 mkdir -p $ISTIO
 ```

-As the steps recommended in this section change both the user's groups
+As the steps recommended in this section change the $PATH and environment,
-information as well as the $PATH and environment, please log out of the
-development machine and log in to reload the environment.
+you will need to reload the environment.

 ### Setting up a personal access token